ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 License.OpenSource.Ti=Open Source

-License.OpenSource.sec=The {_Parties} acknowledge and agree that all work product and materials from the {_Services}, unless expressly agreed in writing to the contrary, are and will be made and distributed under the MIT Creative Commons license.
+License.OpenSource.sec=The {_Parties} acknowledge and agree that all work product and materials from the {_Services}, unless expressly agreed in writing to the contrary, are and will be made and distributed under the MIT license.

 License.OpenSource.=[G/Z/Base]